yuchenECNU/optimizing-subgraph-queries-combining-binary-and-worst-case-optimal-joins/README.md

 ```

 ### Dataset Preperation
 A dataset may consist of two files: (i) a vertex file, where IDs are from 0 to N and each line is of the format (ID,LABEL); and (ii) an edge file where each line is of the format (FROM,TO,LABEL).
 If the vertex file is omitted, all vertices are assigned the same label.
 We mainly used datasets from [SNAP](https://snap.stanford.edu/).
-The `serialize_dataset.py` script lets you load datasets from csv files and serialize them to the appropriate format for quick subsequent loading.
+The `serialize_dataset.py` script lets you load datasets from csv files and serialize them to Graphflow format for quick subsequent loading.

 To load and serialize a dataset from a single edges files, run the following command in the `scripts` folder:
 ```